-Jessica is considered one of Australia’s leading harpists for exploratory and new music.
+She is considered one of Australia’s leading harpists for exploratory and new music.
 She has premiered numerous solo harp and chamber works, including David Chisholm’s Double Concerto for Harp and Guitar at the 2015 Bendigo International Festival of Exploratory Music.
-She has also embraced many interdisciplinary collaborations, such as dance projects with the Australian Ballet and Malthouse Theatre Company’s adaptation of Angela Carter’s The Bloody Chamber, for single actor - starring Hollywood actress Alison Whyte and three harps, which won a Green Room Award for best musical score in 2014.
+She has also embraced many interdisciplinary collaborations, such as dance projects with the Australian Ballet and Malthouse Theatre Company’s adaptation of Angela Carter’s The Bloody Chamber, for single actor - written by Van Badham and David Chisholm starring Hollywood actress Alison Whyte and three harps.
+This production won a Green Room Award for best musical score in 2014.

-Jessica has appeared as a principal or tutti harpist with the Melbourne Symphony Orchestra, Melbourne Chamber Orchestra, Orchestra Victoria, Western Australian Symphony Orchestra, and the Tasmanian Symphony Orchestra.
+Jessica has appeared as a principal/tutti harpist with the Melbourne Symphony Orchestra, Melbourne Chamber Orchestra, Orchestra Victoria, Western Australian Symphony Orchestra, and the Tasmanian Symphony Orchestra.
 Her time in Europe saw her engaged with several orchestras including the Hamburg Philharmonic, the Schöneberg Symphony Orchestra and the Sibelius Philharmonic Orchestra.
-She has played under the batons of Simone Young, Thomas Adés, Pietari Inkinen, Markus Stenz, Paul Daniel and Sebastien Lang-Lessing.
+She has played under the batons of Simone Young, Roberto Abbado, Daniel Oren, Thomas Adés, Pietari Inkinen, Markus Stenz, Paul Daniel and Sebastien Lang-Lessing.

-Her chamber music activities have seen her as a regular guest at the Bangalow Music Festival, the Melbourne International Arts Festival, the Tongyeong Festival, the Perth International Arts Festival and the Bendigo International Festival of Exploratory Music.
+A great lover of chamber music, activities have seen her as a regular guest at the Bangalow Music Festival, the Melbourne International Arts Festival, the Tongyeong Festival, the Perth International Arts Festival and the Bendigo International Festival of Exploratory Music.
 As a member of the flute, viola and harp trio Petrichor, Jessica toured Europe and Canada, as well as holding residencies at the Banff Centre, Canada and the Centre Intermondes in La Rochelle, France.